Ukrainians Welcomed to Nottingham

 In 2015, a statue of the former world champion boxer, John ‘Rinty’ Monaghan was unveiled close to his birthplace in Belfast.
 Monaghan was the first boxer from the city to win a world title, becoming flyweight champion in 1948.

-We have recently discovered that, long before our campaign started, McGuigan had even celebrated the contribution of Bendigo to the sport.
+We have recently discovered that long before our campaign started, McGuigan had even celebrated the contribution of Bendigo to the sport.

 In September 1991, he spoke about Bendigo in a BBC Radio 4 programme.
-The programme was mentioned in The Reading Evening Post as a Radio Highlight.

 Similarities In The Two Campaigns